 punctilio (n.): precise observance of formalities.

 Pretty good at making your text pretty.
-The most feature-complete and reliable English typography package. punctilio transforms plain ASCII into typographically correct Unicode, even across HTML element boundaries.
+The most feature-complete and reliable English typography package. punctilio transforms plain ascii into typographically correct Unicode, even across html element boundaries.
+Try it live at turntrout.com/punctilio.

 import { transform } from "punctilio";transform(`"It's a beautiful thing, the destruction of words..." -- 1984`);// → “It’s a beautiful thing, the destruction of words…”—1984